example42/puppet-openssh/README.markdown

         }

-Note that if you use the "Set variables and include class" pattern you can define variables only at the top level scope of in a ENC (External Node Classifer) like Puppet Dashboard, Puppet Enterprise Console or The Foreman.
+Note that if you use the "Set variables and include class" pattern you can define variables only at the top level scope or in a ENC (External Node Classifer) like Puppet Dashboard, Puppet Enterprise Console or The Foreman.

-Below you have an overview of the most important module's parameters (you can mix and pile them in a single call).
+Below you have an overview of the most important module's parameters (you can mix and aggregate them).

 The examples use parametrized classes, but for all the parameters you can set a $openssh_ top scope variable.

 For example, the variable "$openssh_absent" is equivant to the "absent =>" parameter.

 ## USAGE - Basic management